WICG/display-locking/cheatsheet.md

 a `rendersubtreeactivation` signal is fired on the element and the `rendersubtree` property is set to `""`.
 Note that `skip-activation` implies `skip-viewport-activation` when disabling a particular algorithm.
+Note also that non-activatibility applies to every descendant of a locked element.
+An element within a non-activatable locked subtree is not activatable, even if it has other locked ancestors that are activatable.

 ### Viewport intersection
 * When a locked element enters the viewport or nearing the viewport (50% margin), it will be activated.
 * Can be disabled with `skip-viewport-activation` or `skip-activation`.

 ### Selection
-* When text in locked subtree gets selected, all of the text's locked ancestors will be activated.
+* When content (text, image, etc) in locked subtree gets selected, all of the content's locked ancestors will be activated.
 * Can be disabled with `skip-viewport-activation` or `skip-activation`.

 ### Sequential/tab-order focus navigation